Augustus (title): Imperial honorific

 The first emperor bequeathed the title Augustus to his adopted heir and successor Tiberius in his will.
 From then on, though it conferred no specific legal powers, Augustus was a titular element of the imperial name.
 Subsequently, the title was bestowed by the Roman Senate.
 Until the reign of Marcus Aurelius (r.
 161–180), the title was unique to its bearer; in 161 Marcus Aurelius elevated Lucius Verus (r.
 161–169) to Augustus and both bore the title at the same time.

 The date of an emperor's investiture with the title Augustus was celebrated as the dies imperii and commemorated annually.
 From the 3rd century, new emperors were often acclaimed as Augusti by the army.
 Emperors also inherited Caesar (originally a family name) as part of their titles.
 The Tetrarchy instituted by Diocletian shared power between two Augusti and two Caesares.
 Nevertheless, as Augustus senior, Diocletian retained legislative power.
 Diocletian and his eventual successor after the civil wars of the Tetrarchy, Constantine the Great, both used the title semper Augustus ('ever Augustus'), which indicates a formalisation of the name in the late 3rd and early 4th centuries.
 From the reign of Constantine onwards, the Σεβαστός was abandoned as the translation of "Augustus" in favour of the homophone Αὔγουστος.

 Beginning with Valentinian the Great and his brother Valens, whom he raised to Augustus pari iure in 364, the concurrent Augusti of the eastern and western provinces were of equal standing.
 The last emperor proclaimed in the West, Romulus (r.
 475–476), adopted Augustus not only as a title, but also as a proper name (becoming Romulus Augustus pius felix Augustus).

-After the victory over the Sasanian Empire in the Byzantine–Sasanian War of 602–628, the 7th century final phase of the Roman–Persian Wars, the emperor Heraclius introduced the βασιλεύς and the title Augoustos fell out of favour.
+After the victory over the Sasanian Empire in the Byzantine–Sasanian War of 602–628, the 7th century final phase of the Roman–Persian Wars, the emperor Heraclius introduced the βασιλεύς and the title Augoustos lost importance.
 Until Heraclius's 629 reforms, royal titles had been eschewed in Rome since the legendary overthrow of the Roman monarchy's last king Tarquinius Superbus by Lucius Junius Brutus in the late 6th century BC.

 The Imperial titles of imperator, caesar, and augustus were respectively rendered in Greek as autokratōr, kaisar, and augoustos (or sebastos).
 The Greek titles were used in the Byzantine Empire until its extinction in 1453, although sebastos lost its imperial exclusivity and autokratōr along with basileus became the exclusive title of the emperor after the 8th century.